bupticybee/TexasHoldemSolverJava/README.md

 Features:

-- Efficient, turn and river calculation speed exceeds piosolver
+- Efficient, ~~turn and~~ river calculation speed exceeds piosolver
-- Accurate, the results are the same as piosolver
+- Accurate, the results are almost the same as piosolver
 - Fully open source and free
 - Support standard Texas Hold'em and it's popular variant short-deck
 - Focus on post-flop situations